quantumx-apps/filebrowserDocs/content/en/docs/Integrations/Office/troubleshooting.md

 ## Enable Debug logging and Debug Mode

-If you are having persistent issues with OnlyOffice, the first thing should be to enable debug logging on all of the related components:
+If you are having persistent issues with OnlyOffice, the first thing should be to enable debugger mode.

-1. The frontend Debug Mode
-2. The FileBrowser server debug logs
-3. The OnlyOffice server debug logs

 ### Enable Frontend Debug Mode